lbryio/spec/index.md

 ## Introduction

 LBRY is a protocol for accessing and publishing digital content in a global, decentralized marketplace.
-Participants can use LBRY to publish, host, find, download, and pay for content — books, movies, music, or anything else.
+Clients can use LBRY to publish, host, find, download, and pay for content — books, movies, music, or anything else.
 Anyone can participate and no permission is required, nor can anyone be blocked from participating.
 The system is distributed, so no single entity has unilateral control, nor will the removal of any single entity prevent the system from functioning.

 TODO: